Many of the foods we see in the market are more than meets the eye.

 The Final Word On Superfoods

-Many of the superfoods on this list are commonly found in your grocery store and very affordable.
+Many of the superfoods on this list are commonly found in your grocery store and are very affordable.

 By putting them in your cart regularly, you’ll have a colorful plate at every meal, and will reap the many benefits of these nutrient-dense foods.